-Most recently, he was asked by Artistic Director John Tucker to become a member of the newly formed Rep:Unlocked, “a modern-day theatre company providing actors with a platform to live their art through performance, rehearsal, workshops and directed play-readings.”
-The work will begin with a virtual reading of “A Thousand Stars Explode in the Sky” by David Eldridge, Robert Holman and Simon Stephens.
-Mr. Coffin is proud to be one of three actors (with Kathleen Turco-Lyon and Jerod Haynes) zooming from the U.S., for this primarily London-based company.
-The cast also includes Mark Nicholls, Jon Day, Shaelyn Newmarch, Jerod Haynes, Matthew George-Williams, Julian Chesshire, Charlie Woodward and Saoirse Fox with others TBA, and will be directed by John Tucker. rep-unlocked.com
+During the Covid shutdown of live theater, Mark was asked by Artistic Director John Tucker to become a member of Rep:Unlocked, a London based “modern-day theatre company providing actors with a platform to live their art through performance, rehearsal, workshops and directed play-readings.”
+He was involved in a virtual reading of “A Thousand Stars Explode in the Sky” (William), by David Eldridge, Robert Holman and Simon Stephens, and it’s final international live performance of ‘Macbeth’, (Macduff) featuring actors based in LA, Chicago, New York and London.

-Most recently, Mr. Coffin appeared as Eli Whitney in “Anything Goes” (The Lion Theatre, NYC) and “Bone On Bone” by Marylou DiPietro, in the inaugural year of New York’s Broadway Bound Theatre Festival, directed by Misti Wells and co‑starring Geraldine Leer.
-In the past five years he has appeared as Commandant Huber-Joseph Henri in“The Dreyfus Affair” (BAM), Doyle Trigorin in “Stupid Fucking Bird” (LIU Guest Artist), Herr Schultz in “Cabaret” (The Secret Theatre, NYC), Dr. Timothy Leary in “High Time” (Martha’s Vineyard Playhouse) and Dr. Harvey Kelekian in “Wit” (Triad Stages, NC).
+Mr. Coffin appeared as Eli Whitney in “Anything Goes” (The Lion Theatre, NYC) and “Bone On Bone” by Marylou DiPietro, in the inaugural year of New York’s Broadway Bound Theatre Festival, directed by Misti Wells and co‑starring Geraldine Leer.
+In the past seven years he has appeared as Commandant Huber-Joseph Henri in“The Dreyfus Affair”, with Peter Scolari (BAM), Doyle Trigorin in “Stupid Fucking Bird” (LIU Guest Artist), Herr Schultz in “Cabaret” (The Secret Theatre, NYC), Dr. Timothy Leary in “High Time” (Martha’s Vineyard Playhouse) and Dr. Harvey Kelekian in “Wit” (Triad Stages, NC).
 Other roles include Hugh in “Wearing Black” (NYMF 2015, Outstanding Individual Performance Award), and Col. Pickering (u/s) in “My Fair Lady” (Pittsburgh Public).
-Other highlights include Captain Winton in The Irish Rep’s production of “Transport”, written by Thomas Kenneally (‘Schindler’s List’) and Larry Kirwan (Black 47, ‘Hard Times’), directed by Tony Walton, and the Senator (and others) in Joe Pintauro’s “Men’s Lives,” directed by Harris Yulin, at Bay Street Theatre, Sag Harbor, NY.
+Other highlights include Captain Winton in The Irish Rep’s production of “Transport”, written by Thomas Kenneally (‘Schindler’s List’) and Larry Kirwan (Black 47, ‘Paradise Square’), directed by Tony Walton, and the Senator (and others) in Joe Pintauro’s “Men’s Lives,” directed by Harris Yulin, at Bay Street Theatre, Sag Harbor, NY.

 Mr. Coffin can be seen in the films: “Confession” directed by Angelique Capozzi ( Starr Films, Ltd ), “By Jingo,” by Ryan Caraway, as well as “R&J: the Web Series” (as Capulet) directed by John Hurley.

 Coffin studied with Academy Award winner Sandy Dennis at HB Studios and attended Master Classes with George DiCenzo.
-Since 2011, he has worked in Cotter Smith’s acting workshops particularly enjoying working in Smith’s specialized study of Stanislavski’s Activated Analysis.
+From 2011 through 2017, he worked in Cotter Smith’s acting workshops, particularly enjoying Smith’s specialized study of Stanislavski’s Activated Analysis.